mapbox/pxm-manifest-specification/README.md

 ### 1. Create manifest file

-To create a PXM manifest file, you can read the [specification](https://github.com/mapbox/pxm-manifest-specification/blob/master/pxm-manifest-spec.md) and
+To create a PXM manifest file, read the [specification](https://github.com/mapbox/pxm-manifest-specification/blob/master/pxm-manifest-spec.md) and

 * Create the JSON file manually or with tools of your choice.
 * Use the included command line script, `create-manifest.py`.